elmerucr/lime/README.md

 Lime is a virtual computer system that draws inspiration from computing platforms such as the Commodore 64, the Atari ST and the Nintendo Gameboy.
 Notable features include:

+* Motorola 68000 cpu using the [Moira](https://github.com/dirkwhoffmann/Moira) library
 * Motorola 6809 cpu using the [mc6809](https://github.com/elmerucr/mc6809) library
-* Motorola 68000 cpu using the [Moira](https://github.com/dirkwhoffmann/Moira) library
-* 16mb ram (of which only lowest 64k accessible by mc6809)
+* 16mb ram (of which the lowest 64k accessible by mc6809)
-* Screen resolution of 240x160 pixels, refresh rate of 60Hz
+* Screen resolution of 320x180 pixels, refresh rate of 60Hz
 * Video Display Controller (VDC) for graphics processing, memory access to lowest 64k
-* Programmable using mc6809 or mc68000 assembly
+* Programmable using mc68000 or mc6809 assembly

 ## Screenshots